csci338/fall2024/pages/_assignments/lab04.md

     1. Using Docker Compose
     1. *Image Building Best Practices (Optional)* {:.compact}
-1. Answer the questions in the `class-exercises-fall2024/lab04/answers.md` file. -->
+1. Answer the questions in the `class-exercises-fall2024/lab04/answers.md` file.

+## What to Turn In
+After answering all of the questions in your `class-exercises-fall2024/labo04/answers.md` file...

+1. Make sure that your app folder is inside of your lab04 folder (including your Dockerfile and docker-compose.yml files).
+2. Then, stage, commit, and push the 'lab04' branch of your `class-exercises-fall2024` repo to GitHub.
+3. Create a Pull Request (but do not merge your pull request -- that doesn't happen until Sarah reviews it).
+4. Paste a link to your pull request in the Lab04 submission